Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 8. Click on the SOLAR identicon to copy the address to the clipboard.
    ![axialunar copy address](../../assets/axialunar/axialunar_copy_address.png)

-### Using Axiawallet
+### Using AXIAwallet

-1. Install [Axiawallet](https://axiawallet.io).
+1. Install [AXIAwallet](https://axiawallet.io).
 Click "Download" and select the link corresponding to the platform you are using.
 On Android you may need to allow installing apps from external sources.
-On iOS, you may need to "trust" Axiawallet in the "General > Profiles & Device Management > Enterprise App" section before running the app.
+On iOS, you may need to "trust" AXIAwallet in the "General > Profiles & Device Management > Enterprise App" section before running the app.

 2. Once the app is open, copy the seed phrase and store it in a safe place.
 Don't share the seed